Would you like to have conversations in English but don’t know what to talk about?

 Questions:

-- Do you believe in the existence of aliens or extraterrestrial life?
+- Do you believe in aliens?

 - What do you think aliens might look like?